On entering the town of Ennis, Montana, a sign reads: “Welcome to Ennis. Pop. 840 People. 11,00,000 Trout.”

-This fly fishing town has a vibrant main street with several shops, restaurants and cafés, a salon, and — as any good town that we’ve found in adventures across America — a distillery.
-Of course, the exception to its vibrancy is looking for lunch at 2:00 p.m.
-At this point, the eateries of the town are closed save for the pretzels that come with a tasting at the local distillery.
-And so, pretzels it would be.
+This fly fishing town has a vibrant main street with several shops, restaurants and cafés, a salon, and as in any great town that we’ve found in our adventures across America, a distillery.
+Of course, the exception to Ennis’ vibrancy is looking for lunch at 2:00 p.m.
+At this point, the eateries are all closed, and so we opted for the pretzels that came with a spirit tasting at Willie’s Distillery.

-Willie’s Distillery feels like an old saloon, everything is covered in wood and there’s a large mirror behind the bar.
+Willie’s feels like an old saloon.
+Everything is covered in wood and there is a large mirror behind the bar.
 The room smells of barley, pleasant and distinct.
 The walls are adorned with maps which include pins from visitors to Willie’s, and it looked like much of the world had been covered.

 If you’re looking to liven up your bar, the Montana Honey Moonshine was sweet and smooth without being overly saccharine.
 It was also delicious mixed with unsweetened iced tea.

 The grappa stood out as smooth and easy on the palette compared with its Italian ancestor.